pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 #### Initializing with Access Manager

-Requires Access Manager add-on.
-Secure your secretKey (server-side only).
-Initializing with secretKey grants root permissions for Access Manager operations:
+Requires Access Manager add-on (enable in Admin Portal).

+Secure your secretKey: only use server-side; it grants root permissions.

 ```
 `1final pubnub = PubNub(